snaqviApps/Field-Tasks/README.md

  - Compose
  - sealed interface based state management
  - retrofit library for HTTP service calls
- - Nav3 library for Navigation, that takes screens as serializable keys, hence each screen is a data class object.
+ - Nav3 library for Navigation, that takes screens as serializable keys, hence each screen is a data object.
 It provides type safety.
  -

 <table>